 - Borrowers need to meet minimum credit score requirements

-- Mortgage Lenders will review the overall payment history listed on credit report
+- Mortgage Lenders will review the overall payment history listed on the credit report

-- Special emphasis will be placed on payment history for past 12 months
+- Special emphasis will be placed on payment history for the past 12 months

 Credit Scores Versus Credit Report